Miranda Warnings Translations

 Languages

-All of the translations on this site are a product of collaborative work of teams of court-certified interpreters.
+All of the translations on this site are a product of collaborative work of teams of court-certified or otherwise credentialed interpreters/translators.
 To retrieve the translation, click on the name of the language to download a PDF or click on the button below to download a voice recording of the Miranda Warnings.
 Languages are listed in alphabetical order.